meza/trance-stack/README.md

   <img src="./doc/images/renovate-github-app-install.png" alt="Renovate GitHub App install button"/>
 </p>

-On the following screen, we recommend selecting "All repositories" to make life easier but you can configure it to only work on the repository you're currently in.
+On the following screen, we recommend selecting "All repositories" to make life easier, but you can configure it to only work on the repository you're currently in.

 <p align="center">